jperelli/Redmine-Periodic-Task/README.md

 ## Redmine version support

-This fork (jperelli) supports now redmine v2 and v3.

 Redmine v1 support has been dropped in favor of newer v3.
 If you still need redmine v1 support, please use redmine2 branch, that supports v1 and v2.

 Support table :